valentinefleith/valentinefleith/README.md

 </div>

 Graduate student in NLP and learner at 42 School, Paris.
-I'm currently diving into C programming, and Machine Learning / Deep Learning techniques in Python.
+I'm currently diving into C/C++ programming, and Machine Learning / Deep Learning techniques in Python.
 Also playing with Rust sometimes.

 Eager to learn and open to collaborate on projects.
 Currently looking for an internship in NLP/ ML Engineering starting in february 2025.
 Feel free to reach out !
 <!--